Gero-Marten/HypnoS-org/README.md

 Type: Integer (0..50) — Default: 12

 Description: small percentage boost on wPos when the NNUE components disagree (large |psqt - positional|).

-  ### Quiet SEE Gating

-Type: Boolean — Default: true

-Description: after N quiet moves, skip quiet with SEE below a threshold.
-Speeds up by pruning obviously weak non-captures late in the list.

-  ### Quiet SEE Moves

-Type: Integer (0..60) — Default: 12

-Description: number of quiet unfiltered; from (N+1) apply the SEE gate.

-  ### Quiet SEE Threshold (cp)

-Type: Integer (centipawns) (-200..200) — Default: 0

-Description: minimum SEE required to keep the quiet (after the move-count gate).

-  ### ProbCut Calm Filter

-Type: Boolean — Default: true

-Description: enable ProbCut only when the node is tactically “hot” enough: require a minimum number of plausible captures (SEE≥0) or checks.

-  ### ProbCut Attackers Thr

-Type: Integer (0..8) — Default: 3

-Description: minimum count of plausible captures/checks to allow ProbCut.
-Higher = ProbCut only in very hot nodes; 0 = no filter.

   ### (Debug) NNUE Log Weights